Kokumber

 4. No Alcohol

 Your body’s gonna love this detox!
-This can be a tough one for many people, in this after work drinks culture.
+This can be a tough one for many people, specially in this after work drinks culture.
 But maybe you’ll end up finding some after work hobbies to keep you entertained!

 5. Read 10 Pages Of A Personal Growth Book

 Basically, don’t pick up a harry potter book!
-(Even tho every my urge to reread that series is REAL) Read something that will bring value to your life.
+(Even tho my urge to reread that series is REAL) Read something that will bring value to your life.

 Here are 21 best self help books you must read in your 20s.